david-simoes-93/UsefulPi/README.md

     source .bashrc
     sudo apt install tmux git

 All schematics used were for Raspberry Pi 2B (my model), datasheet below.
+You can also use the following command

+    gpio readall

 ![raspib-gpio_reference](https://user-images.githubusercontent.com/9117323/37006687-656076ba-20d1-11e8-96f2-0f03cf983224.png)